Skip to Content

 Peppercorn Steak Rub

-This easy peppercorn steak rub recipe takes steak and other meat dishes from bland to bold!
-Just coat beef, lamb, chicken, or pork with the homemade spice blend or mix it into a marinade.
-The mix only takes 5 minutes and a handful of pantry staples to make.
+This easy peppercorn steak rub adds deep flavor without overpowering the meat.
+Just coat beef, lamb, chicken, or pork with the spice blend, or stir it into a marinade.
+It takes just 5 minutes and a few pantry staples to throw together.

 Key Ingredients

-Whip up a big batch of this simple homemade seasoning and store it in your pantry when you crave the classic steakhouse flavor.
+Whip up a big batch of this simple homemade seasoning and store it in your pantry for when you’re craving a classic steakhouse flavor.
 Here’s what you need to put it all together.

 • Black Peppercorns